UNIVERSE-HPC/course-material/technology_and_tooling/testing/automated_testing.md

 cd inflammation
 ```

-If on WSL or Linux (e.g. Ubuntu or the Ubuntu VM), then do:
+From WSL or Linux (e.g. Ubuntu or the Ubuntu VM), do:

 ```bash
 wget https://train.oxrse.uk/material/HPCu/software_architecture_and_design/procedural/inflammation/inflammation.zip